 Much of my work focuses on the consequences of women’s suffrage.
-My current projects include an investigation into the impact of women’s suffrage and women’s organizing on state legislative politics, civic culture, and other aspects of American political development, with Mirya Holman and Michael P. Olson.
+My current projects include an investigation, with Mirya Holman and Michael P. Olson, into the impact of women’s suffrage and women’s organizing on state legislative politics, civic culture, and other aspects of American political development.
 My earlier work with J. Kevin Corder on the impact of women voters on American elections produced two books: A Century of Votes for Women: American Elections since Suffrage (Cambridge 2020) and Counting Women’s Ballots: Female Voters from Suffrage Through the New Deal (Cambridge 2016).
 Both books received the APSA’s Victoria Schuck Award for the best book on women and politics.
 You can find more about our work on women voters, as well as essays, interviews, and reviews, here.

-My first book, The Politics of Women’s Rights (Princeton 2000), describes and explains the polarization of the major American parties on women’s rights issues, such as abortion and the ERA, in the mid- to late-20th century.
+My first book, The Politics of Women’s Rights (Princeton 2000), explains how coalition-management and issue framing led to the polarization of the major American parties on women’s rights issues, such as abortion and the ERA, in the second half of the 20th century.
 I have published articles on such topics as party change and women’s representation in journals including the American Journal of Political Science, the Journal of Politics, Perspectives on Politics, and Political Behavior.

 I teach undergraduate courses on American government, political parties, and gender, politics, & power.
 For the latter, you can find my collected Moments of Gender here.